StlcThe Simply Typed Lambda-Calculus

 Hint Unfold z : core.

 Note that an abstraction \x:T,t (formally, tm_abs x T t) is always annotated with the type T of its parameter, in contrast to Coq (and other functional languages like ML, Haskell, etc.), which use type inference to fill in missing annotations.
-We're not considering type inference here.
+We're not considering type inference at all here.

 Examples...